 “The actions individuals take for themselves, their children, their families and others to stay fit and maintain good physical and mental health; meet social and psychological needs; prevent illness or accidents; care for minor ailments and longer term conditions; and maintain health and wellbeing after an acute illness or discharge form hospital.”

-Most of the proposed definitions above do share some common characteristics, though.
+Most of the proposed definitions of self-care above do share some common characteristics, though.

 10 Key Characteristics of Self-Care